 Every workpiece has its unique challenges.
 I advise using a variety of sanding techniques to conform to different shapes—employing hand sanding for intricate details and power tools for flat areas.

 Ensuring Uniformity in Sanding Direction

-Sanding in alignment with the wood grain’s direction is a crucial practice.
+From experience, I recommend sanding in alignment with the wood grain’s direction.
 This technique prevents unsightly scratches and promotes a smooth and uniform finish after the oil application.

 Clearing Debris for a Clean Surface

 Clearing the workspace of dust and debris before applying the oil prevents these particles from adhering to the freshly oiled surface.
 This step ensures a clean and flawless appearance once the oil has been used.

 Application of Boiled Linseed Oil

 A controlled approach to dispensing boiled linseed oil is critical for practical application.
 You can ensure a measured and even distribution by applying a small amount of oil onto a cloth or applicator.

 This method prevents over-saturation and wastage while allowing precise control over the oil used.